MaksymPylypenko/Dota-2-script/README.md

 #### Blink-safe boulder smash
 > alt + q
-- Uses boulder smash.
+- Places a stone and uses boulder smash.
-- Prevents placing a stone in a previous location after using blink (need to have a small delay).
+- There is a small delay to avoid a selfcast bug after using blink dagger.
+    - if stone is placed too quickly after blink it will be placed on the old location

 #### 1 stone 2 spells
 > alt + w